Allan Sekula, My father with his list. Sacramento, December, 1979 from Polonia and other Fables, Archival inkjet print, 24 x 36".

 One of the hallmarks of Sekula’s work is its humility.
 He tends not to spectacularize his subject.
 (Compare his images to the work of, say, Sebastiao Salgado or Edward Burtynsky.)
 It is not a question of what story his images tell but if they tell a story at all.
 Sekula’s photos are not narratives in themselves but merely an index to a larger narrative.
 Visual fact as captured in Sekula’s photographs is subject to an interro-gation not for the sake of questioning the truth of what is depicted but the truth of the story to which the photograph alludes.
 Contrary to our instinctive belief in photography as truth, photographs, as an index to a story, must also be considered potential sites of myth.

-The trading pit at the Chicago Mercantile Exchange has been the subject of iconic photographs by Thomas Struth and Andreas Gursky.
+The trading pit at Chicago Mercantile Exchange has been the subject of photographs by Thomas Struth and Andreas Gursky.
 Their photographs were taken during the heyday of the pit’s mayhem, before the onset of electronic trading.
-Struth and Gursky’s frantic scenes of hundreds of traders in action, portray capitalism as its own form of labor in the most literal sense, as if its being raised to visuality makes it tangible fact, which is contrary to why it’s called the invisible hand.
+Struth and Gursky’s frantic scenes of hundreds of traders in action, portray capitalism as its own form of labor in the most literal sense, as if its being raised to visuality makes it tangible fact, contrary to why it’s called the invisible hand.